 Ceiling Fan Wiring with Pull Chain Switch and Reverse Switch

-Hey, in this article, we are going to see Ceiling Fan Wiring and Connection with Pull Chain Switch and Reverse Switch.
+Hey, in this article, we are going to see Ceiling Fan Wiring with Pull Chain Switch and Reverse Switch.
 We will see the wiring diagram for the ceiling fan with inbuilt light.
-A pull chain switch is a simple and commonly used manual control mechanism in various electrical devices, including ceiling fans, lamps, and light fixtures.
+A pull chain switch is a simple and commonly used manual control mechanism in various electrical devices such as ceiling fans, lamps, and light fixtures.
 It consists of a small chain or cord that you can pull to turn the device on or off, adjust its settings, or toggle between different modes.

 Pull chain switches are used with ceiling fans to control their operation.
 Depending on the fan's design and the number of pull chains, each chain may have a different function, such as,